cheng2zhang/tempering/prog/NAMD/README.spec.md

 It also includes

  * Reporting quantities of a set of special atoms
+ * Processing quantities from the coordinates of speical atoms
  * Note on reconstructing distributions using WHAM

 #### Reporting a quantity of a set of special atoms